YubiKey-5 Guide

 gpg/card> passwd

-Every signature generation should require entering the user PIN.
+Every PGP signature generation should require entering the user PIN.

 The forcesig